 The expression on my mother’s face when her cousins asked her; why did Lucia end up living with her father?
 She put on the face of an actress, a child pretending to be innocent and clueless.
-I gave her the opportunity to say the truth, but she knew deep down inside that she would have to admit her plan of erasing my sister's careless overdose had backed fired.
+I gave her the opportunity to say the truth, but she knew deep down inside, that she would have to admit her plan had backed fired, that covering up and mishandling of my sister's overdose was careless.
 Hiding the truth never works, especially from yourself.

 What really happened?

-By explaining the egregious dilemma to my uncles, a profusion of details opened up multiple devastating avenues that nearly escaped from my memory.
-As I recall we were not alone, there were perverted forces lurking constantly in the background.
+That night by explaining the egregious dilemma, to my uncles, a devastating profusion of details opened up avenues, that had nearly escaped from my memory.
+As I recall correctly we were not alone, there were perverted forces lurking constantly in the background.
 I know now that experiments of extermination grew all around us, while some positive thinkers love to label people with paranoid or schizophrenic personalities, the evidence has finally surfaced for all who remember unusual activity in their suburb in the early 70’s.
-Not only that the amount of companies and factories of weapons of mass destruction were situated right there around the corner from our home, not to mention the endless drilling for oil on every mile across southern California.
+Just the amount of companies and factories of weapons of mass destruction that were situated right there around the corner from our home, and not to mention the endless drilling for oil on every mile across southern California.
 The daily dose of toxic fumes from millions of cars laid a thick blanket of poison.

 Also it was no secret the numbing effect of affluence, that came with the artificial TV culture pumped into our homes and displayed in fancy Malls all over the world.
 This was a period in time when our family basked in light of economic success: we lived in a beautiful house in the upper middle class, two working adults, my father was well educated, he drove a Volvo sport car and Caroline stopped sewing our cloths, she found a job at huge distribution company, delighted to buy nice stuff for herself and us.